muir/nject/README.md

 Collections of injectors may be composed by including them in other collections.

+## Debugging injector chains

+If you chain sucessfully binds but does not do what you expect, add something into your chain that recevies the `nject.Debugging` type:

+	func(d *nject.Debugging) {
+		fmt.Println("Injectors included\n", d.Included)
+	}

+If you chain does not bind, then `Debugging` won't help.
+Injection chain errors attempt to be self-explanatory, but sometimes that's not enough.

+If you're building your injection sequence dynamically, it may be useful to print the injection chain.
+It has a `String()` method.

 # Related packages

 The following use nject to provide nicer APIs: